gt0day/Burp-Suite/README.md

 - [4] - Copy the loader command we need to use for shortcut and press R...
 - [5] - Copy license from burpsuite loader and paste in license key in burpsuite and press next
 - [6] - Press manual activation and copy request then paste in activation request in burpsuite loeader
 - [7] - Copy activation response from burpsuite loader and paste in burpsuite (paste response)
+  > Finnaly make a shortcut from loader command in step 4.

 > Happy Hacking :)